Photo by Pawel Janiak on Unsplash

 Naïve realism

-Naïve realism involves the view that the world truly is as we perceive it to be (Ross & Ward, 1996).
-This perception that “seeing is believing” can have in several ways of distorting thinking as we consume media.
-For instance, if you believe you tend to see the world as it truly is, you may be prone to seeing people who disseminate contrary positions as ignorant, irrational, or deceptive.
+For instance, if you believe you tend to see the world as it truly is, you may be prone to seeing people who disseminate views that are contrary to your own as ignorant, irrational, or deceptive.
 That is, if you believe that you see the world accurately, you might think that those with contrary views must have things totally wrong (and are perhaps unintelligent) or are willfully misleading their audience (and are, therefore, perhaps evil!).
 As a result, you might dismiss any arguments for their position without further consideration, or dismiss anything they might say on other topics.

 Believing that our raw perceptions reflect the true nature of the world can also lead us to view our personal experiences as evidence that is of greater value than the evidence that has accumulated in the scientific literature.
 For instance, naïve realism could be guiding your thinking if you argue that “the world just seems flat to me so it probably is flat—science is wrong!” or “it just doesn’t feel right to me that humans evolved from a common ancestor with chimps, so it can't be true!”
 This tendency can lead us to dismiss good evidence and sound arguments that do not align with our own perceptions, beliefs, attitudes, and past experiences.

 Of course, sometimes you'll encounter such a wacky perspective that perhaps it should be dismissed without further consideration.
 But have you given much thought to when such dismissal is sensible and when it might be unwarranted?
 When might the world not be as we see it?
-Think politics, for example—to what extent do you trust that your perspective on on a political or social issue accurately reflects something real?
-Where is that trust in your perspective coming from?
-Could it be that others with different views have reasonable views that look different from yours?
+An easy example anyone can get on board with concerns optical illusions.
+With optical illusions, we can all agree that what we see in front of us does not represent reality.

 Hot Cognition

 It's impossible to disconnect emotions and motivation from our thinking, no matter how cool and calculated we think we're being.
 And you wouldn't want to!
-Without the capacity for emotion, much of our thinking, like decision making and moral judgments, just wouldn't work (see Descartes' Error by Antonio Damasio).
+Without the capacity for emotion, much of our thinking, like decision-making and moral judgments, just wouldn't work (see Descartes' Error by Antonio Damasio).
 Sometimes, though, our emotions and motives can lead us astray.
 When our thought is heavily influenced by feelings and desires, we can call this hot cognition.
 Imagine, for instance, that your favourite NBA team loses an important playoff game.
-If you're a big fan, emotions are running high, and it can make you jump to unwarranted views about the causes of the loss (e.g., the refs always have it out for us!).
+If you're a big fan, emotions are running high, and it can make you jump to unwarranted conclusions about the causes of the loss (e.g., the refs always have it out for us!).

 Similarly, many of us identify with, and feel strong emotional attachments to, political teams.
 We can be motivated to evaluate political arguments, debates, and election results with bias toward parties and candidates we're attached to or invested in.
 In the realm of sports fandom it's often all in fun, but elsewhere—like in politics or when we're drawing conclusions about whether to vaccinate our children—judgments and decisions based heavily or solely on feelings like anger and fear, or even admiration, can get us into serious trouble.

-In the domain of digital media, It’s a good idea to consider whether you’re experiencing a particular emotional state as you consume content.
-Could your feelings be altering your capacity for critical thinking in one way or another.
-How do you feel, for instance, when you’re reading a political Facebook rant, whether it's supportive of or in competition with your views?
-Is your emotion (e.g., moral outrage about a word the author used or a little joy if the author has expressed a view with which you agree) making it harder to objectively assess the arguments that are set forth?
-Is your emotional state motivating you to act in a way you might later regret?
-For example, do you feel compelled to immediately express indignation before fully processing the apparently unsavoury or false information a friend has shared online?
-Consider the following too:
+In the domain of digital media, It’s a good idea to consider whether you’re experiencing a particular emotional state as you consume content. (which, again, isn't inherently bad—it's just important to reflect on what that emotion could be doing).
+Could your feelings be altering your capacity for critical thinking in one way or another?
+How do you feel, for instance, when you’re reading a political rant on social media, whether it supports or runs counter to your views?
+Is your emotion making it harder to objectively assess the arguments that are set forth.
+For example, did you feel moral outrage about a word the author used that you find offensive.
+Do you feel a little joy when an the author has expressed a view with which you agree?

-• How do you feel when you are faced with arguments counter to your core beliefs or ideas that contradict your own?
+How do you feel when you are faced with arguments counter to your core beliefs or ideas that contradict your own?
 Do you feel tense or angry?
 On the other hand, how do you feel when you are faced with beliefs or ideas that support your own.
 Do you feel good?
 Does it seem like this could be helping or hindering your capacity to think critically?
 What can you do to work around that issue?

 Bias Blind spot

 As you scratch the surface of some biases and other mental processes that serve as barriers to critical thinking, there's good reason to question whether you're getting the point.
 You may have found yourself thinking that, although other people think and act according to biased mental processes, you're personally relatively free from bias.
 How wonderful if that were true!
-Unfortunately, your personal insight into your own mental life is also fallible.
+Unfortunately, your personal insight into your own mental life—your metacognitive capacity—is also fallible.
 You harbour these biasing tendencies whether or not you believe it to be the case.

 Here, a new concept could help.
-It's called the bias blind spot—for various reasons, while we can sometimes do a reasonable job of identifying biased tendencies in others, seeing biases in ourselves can be very hard (this is like a bias about biases—take a minute to get your head wrapped around that!).
+It's called the bias blind spot—for various reasons, while a relatively informed person can sometimes do a reasonable job of identifying biased tendencies in others, seeing biases in ourselves can be very hard (this is like a bias about biases—take a minute to get your head wrapped around that!).
 This can be a huge barrier to effective reflection on one's thinking, even after attaining extensive understanding of human cognition.
 That is, people can perfectly understand some of the fallible mental processes we've explored above while utterly failing to see their relevance to our their own reasoning.

 Social Pressures

-As social beings our minds obviously don't function independently of what's going on around us.
+As social beings, our minds obviously don't function independently of what's going on around us.
 Thus, it's not just our own ideas that we're liable to protect—there are beliefs and systems of belief floating around in the social world that we may wish to preserve.
 Perhaps you want to align yourself with what seems to be a common belief among your peers or those you respect (or fear!) on social media.
 Perhaps you feel pressure from authority figures, like higher-ups at work, or the norms you perceive in a social group, like your classmates.
 We can even end up working to sustain particular viewpoints found in our social world when we don't personally endorse them at all.

 Are there pressures in your social world guiding what you read, watch, and hear online or your interpretation of the info you consume?
 In general, are the people, groups, and organizations with which you affiliate supportive of a particular ideology (e.g., activist friends or groups)?
 How do you feel about potentially discovering and sharing evidence that might rub your affiliates or group-mates the wrong way?
-Does it feel bad to hold beliefs against the grain of your affiliations?
+Does it feel bad to hold beliefs that run up against the views of your affiliations?
 It might sometimes even feel wrong to privately debate those ideas.
 Does it feel like you hold a view that you might have to keep hidden?
 These are signs that social forces are affecting how you explore and think about information, and ultimately what you do with it.

 Here are a few sources of social pressure to consider:

-• Authority figures (e.g., educators, professional or community organizations, certain family members and peers with higher social status) who are invested in a particular viewpoint.
+Authority figures (e.g., educators, professional or community organizations, certain family members and peers with higher social status) who are invested in a particular viewpoint.
 For example, a professor of one of your courses may have a political ideology that you as a student feel you must adopt, or at least not contradict in class or assignments, for the sake of your grade or approval (hopefully this isn't the case, but it's not uncommon!).

-• Inconsistency.
+Inconsistency.
 We don’t often enjoy feeling like, or being perceived as thought, we are being inconsistent with ourselves.
 Are other people aware of your previous commitment to an ideology or belief?
-Are you worried that someone will find you've changed your mind?
+Are you worried that someone will find out you've changed your mind?
 Would it feel bad if they knew you were exploring ideas or evidence that challenges your prior beliefs or that you are in the process of potentially changing your mind?

-It's important to note that the above sources of bias are a small sampling of social and cognitive forces that can mess with our capacity to reason effectively.
+It's important to note that the above are a small sampling of social and cognitive forces that can mess with our capacity to reason effectively.
 It's a foundation to get you started, but in no a complete portrait of what we have to cope with and surmount to get closer to good critical thinking about the information we're processing.

 Key Terms & Ideas